Advice for award managers

 - the responsibilities of the Award Manager,

-- what records you need to keep, and
+- what records you must keep, and

-- ILF Scotland Review Visits.
+- ILF Scotland review visits

 If you are concerned or believe that any ILF Scotland funding is being fraudulently used then you can contact us by emailing fraudprotection@ILF.scot or you can phone us on 0300 200 2022 and speak to our Operations Manager, Ann Cowan.